ccdaisy/Spiral-Knights-Animator-Tools/CURRENT_ISSUES.md

 32 + (2 * 4) = 40 (normals)
 40 + (3 * 4) = 52 (vertices)
 ```
+Of course, the above is dynamic to whatever values are or aren't there.

 # Issues being fixed right now